JAVA-MSDT/Cloud-Providers/Tasks/02-CloudX Associate AWS Developer_February 2025/01-Create AWS Account/01-Therory.md

 and Amazon DynamoDB, AWS operates the infrastructure layer, the operating system, and platforms, and customers access the endpoints to store and retrieve data.
-Customers are responsible for managing their data (including encryption options), classifying their assets, and using IAM tools to apply the appropriate permissions.
+Customers are responsible for managing their data (including encryption options), classifying their assets/01-Intro, and using IAM tools to apply the appropriate permissions.

 For more information please checkout the following materails: > [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/)